seancfoley/mjvmk/README.md

 * Built in romizing support
 * Fully self contained, no additional libraries required
 * A second java thread scheduler enables JVM to be run on an existing O/S

+### Platforms
+* Written in portable code for all platforms and targeted for embedded
+* Developed in Visual Studio on Windows, you can import it into your Visual Studio environment